chaobotic-vasu/Community-Question-Answering/dataset/read.md

 ## Present data format
 For three subtasks A, B, C: There are three files each (train, test, validation) which is the cleaned data.
-This has all information needed only as per the Tasks.
-From these data files, additional files will be made only with relevant columns to analyse text (along with their label).
+This has only the relevant columns of which text is analysed.